marcelpetrick/DevNotes/BeenThereSeenThat/20240523_Meet_Qt_Munich_smartvillage/README.md

 * shoutout to Michael Zuchtriegel for recognizing me :sweat:

-## Intro by JAkub: about next events ..
+## Intro by Jakub: about next events ..
 * Qt World Summit in 2025 in Munich

 ## Maurice Kalinowski